On Erd\H{o}s-Ko-Rado for random hypergraphs II: Main point

-Note that this final point differs from its earlier counterparts in the present argument in that we now have less control over the size of the universe from which the set in question (i.e. $A\sm S_R$) is being drawn (in contrast to, for example, $F_R$ in (c), which was drawn from $\nabla(N(T),\gG_k\sm T)$, whose size was bounded in \eqref{nablaTgG}, or, in the present case, $A\cap (S_R'\sm A_R^*)$, which is drawn from the quite small $S_R'\sm A_R^*$).
+Note that this final point differs from its earlier counterparts in that we now have less control over the size of the universe from which the set in question (i.e. $A\sm S_R$) is being drawn (in contrast to, for example, $F_R$ in (c), which was drawn from $\nabla(N(T),\gG_k\sm T)$, whose size was bounded in \eqref{nablaTgG}, or, in the present case, $A\cap (S_R'\sm A_R^*)$, which is drawn from the quite small $S_R'\sm A_R^*$).
 Thus, for example, if we try to apply \eqref{Cnt} with $\aaa$ the bound in \eqref{AsmSR} and $\bbb =N$ ($=\C{2k}{k}$), then we can only say that the number of possibilities for $A\sm S_R$ is less than $\exp[O(\gd a k^{-\vt})\log (eN/\gd a k^{-\vt})]$, which for somewhat small $a$ may be far larger than the desired $\exp[O(\gd a)]$.
 This little difficulty will be handled by Proposition \ref{Knuth}.

-Write $\ttt$ ($=O(\gd a k^{-\gz})$) for the bound on $| A\sm S_\rrr|$ given in \eqref{AsmSR}.
+Write $\ttt$ ($=O(\gd a k^{-\vt})$) for the bound on $| A\sm S_\rrr|$ given in \eqref{AsmSR}.
 Denote by $\gL$ the (``Johnson") graph on $\gG_k$ in which two vertices (a.k.a. $k$-sets) are adjacent if they are at distance 2 in $\gS$, and set $d=k^2$ (so $\gL$ is $d$-regular).
-Since our $A$'s induce connected subgraphs of $\gL$ (another way of saying they are 2-linked), there is, for each $A$ under discussion, a rooted forest with roots in $S_R\cap A = S'_R\cap A$, set of non-roots equal to $A\sm S_R$, at least one non-root in each component, and at most $\ttt$ vertices overall; thus we just need to bound the number of such forests.
+Since our $A$'s induce connected subgraphs of $\gL$ (another way of saying they are 2-linked), there is, for each $A$ under discussion, a rooted forest with roots in $S_R\cap A = S'_R\cap A$, set of (at most $t$) non-roots equal to $A\sm S_R$, and at least one non-root in each component; thus we just need to bound the number of such forests.

 (Note that existence of said forest requires $S_R\cap A\neq\0$, which, since we assume $\gd$ is not too large, holds because the bound in (T5) is less than $a$.
-If $S_R\cap A=\0$---as can happen for large $\gd$---then the forest has a single root, the number of possibilities for which we can only bound by $N$ (in place of the bound for (ii) below).
-This change would cause trouble in the present regime, but not for large $\gd$, where, as will appear below, our probability bounds improve.)
+If $S_R\cap A=\0$, as is possible for large $\gd$, we may bound the number of choices for $A\sm S_R=A$ by the number of {\em trees} of size up to $t$, but this count should include a factor $N$ (in place of the bound for (ii) below) for the choice of a root---a change that can cause trouble in the present regime, but not for large $\gd$, where, as will appear below, our probability bounds improve.)

 For the desired bound we may think of specifying a forest as above by specifying: